 I'm an incoming new/transfer student.
 How do I find out who my advisor is?

-After your transcripts or placement forms are evaluated, and you have communicated with Rebecca Clemens in the OSL, you should receive an email from your advisor.
+After your transcripts or placement forms are evaluated, and you have communicated with OSL staff, you should receive an email from your advisor.
 Check your NMT email after you receive a copy of your transcript evaluation from Titia Barham.
-If you haven't received an email, contact Rebecca Clemens at the Office for Student Learning for assistance.
+If you haven't received an email, contact OSL staff in the Office for Student Learning for assistance.

 I know who my advisor is, but haven't received any response to my emails.
 How do I get in touch with them?

 If you're on campus, go see the Department Secretary to find out when they're available.
 If your advisor is unavailable, you can arrange a meeting with the Department Chair to discuss your request and the situation.
-If you're not on campus, contact Rebecca Clemens in the Office for Student Learning for assistance.
+If you're not on campus, contact OSL staff in the Office for Student Learning for assistance.

 My advisor approved my proposed schedule, but hasn't given me my APIN for registration.
 What do I do ?